Ysurac/FlightAirMap/README.md

 The follwing is a list of PHP extensions that must be installed on your server in order for this web app to run properly:

 * cURL [http://php.net/curl](http://php.net/curl) which is used to access remote sites.
-* PDO [http://php.net/pdo](http://php.net/pdo) with MySQL driver is required for database access (Maybe other databases work too, not tested).
+* PDO [http://php.net/pdo](http://php.net/pdo) with MySQL or PostgreSQL driver is required for database access (Maybe other databases work too, not tested).
 SQLite driver needed for SBS.
 * JSON [http://php.net/json](http://php.net/json)
 * ZIP [http://php.net/zip](http://php.net/zip) needed for SBS.
 * DOM [http://php.net/dom](http://php.net/dom)
 * SimpleXML [http://php.net/simplexml](http://php.net/simplexml)

 ## Install ##
+Check https://github.com/Ysurac/FlightAirMap/wiki/Installation for detailed installation instruction.

 ### Web install/Update ###
 (This is the recommanded way to install)